dfranx/SHADERed/TUTORIAL.md

 Right click on your shader pass &rightarrow; `Variables` and then select the stage to which you want to bind your variables.
 A window will open for creating variables.
-Choose the type of your variable and enter its name (NOTE: variable name doesn't have effect on anythings - it is there only so that you and the user know what it does).
+Choose the type of your variable and enter its name (NOTE: variable name doesn't have an effect on anything - it is there only so that you and the user know what it does).
 The system column allows you to choose some type of value that the SHADERed will automatically update (time elapsed, cursor position, view matrix, etc...).
 If it is set to `--NONE--` you can enter your own variable value.